Quick Guide to Benidorm

 - A zoo like you've never seen it, Terra Natura has designed the habitats to seem like there are no barriers between you and the animals.
 Divided into fours sections - Pangea, America, Europe, and Asia - you'll have your hands full seeing all the animals.

 - Aqua Natura

 - Within Terra Natura is Aqua Natura - the perfect wet and wild treat to cool off in the summer sun.
-While it's closed until May 2015, not only are there plenty of high-speed slides to experience, you can go to animal shows where you can learn about, and observe, plenty of cute creatures.
+Not only are there plenty of high-speed slides to experience, you can go to animal shows where you can learn about, and observe, plenty of cute creatures.

 Beach Holidays in Benidorm

 Benidorm has remained a firm favourite with British holiday-makers.
 It's not much of a surprise really - we were always the target audience for a place where the sun always shines and the beer always flows.

 Beach holidays in Benidorm mostly come down to one main component: the sun.
 Luckily in Benidorm it's the norm.
 Soak it all up on sandy bays, in towering water parks and even in the evening, before the sun sets and the party begins.

 Grab a map and find your way to Levante and Poniente - Benidorm beach holidays tend to revolve around these sun-drenched shores.

 Not one to balk at a challenge, Levante beach actually has more than 5,000 sun beds to deal with the demand (and there is a demand).
 People mill around bustling sports bars and cafes when they're not people-watching with sand between their toes.
 Fun doesn't stop while you're swimming through the calm lapping of the waves.
 With swinging bridges, diving boards, rafts and slides out to sea, there's always an activity to tempt you off your towel on cheap holidays to Benidorm.